Constraints on Gravitation from Causality and Quantum Consistency

 The latter has provided some of the central motivations for considering alternatives to general relativity.
 It is difficult to understand why the vacuum energy is so small, despite there being known large contributions from massive particles running in loops, such as top quarks.
 Furthermore, the coincidence problem (why there is a comparable amount of matter and dark energy today), as well as the cosmological horizon, homogeneity, and flatness problems are also sometimes invoked as motivations.
 Also, there are a suite of difficulties in understanding general relativity as a quantum theory, including nonrenormalizability, trans-Planckian unitarity violation, black hole information paradox, and global issues associated with de Sitter space and eternal inflation.

 This range of primarily conceptual challenges, leads one to enquire just how inevitable general relativity is; whether theoretically consistent alternatives exist.
-It is sometimes thought that indeed general relativity follows inevitably as the {\em unique} consistent theory of massless spin 2 particles.
+It is sometimes thought that indeed general relativity follows inevitably as the {\em unique} consistent theory of massless spin 2 particles at low energies.
 Following uniquely if one only assumes the Lorentz symmetry applied to the spin 2 degrees of freedom.
 That to deviate from general relativity requires either a violation of Lorentz symmetry, or the introduction of additional degrees of freedom.

 In this letter we clarify some aspects of this basic idea.
 Firstly, we point out that in fact classes of theories of massless spin 2 particles exist, which are Lorentz invariant and do not propagate new degrees of freedom.
 The most basic one involving the least number of derivatives, so called minimal coupling, and the others involving higher derivatives (the latter can be organized to not propagate any additional degrees of freedom).
-While the first leads to general relativity, the seconds appears as a new class of theories of spin 2.
+While the first leads to general relativity, the seconds appears as another class of theories of spin 2, and was earlier introduced in Ref.~\cite{Wald:1986bj}.
 We examine this second class in the special case of coupling to photons.
 We examine the propagation of photons in the second theory, showing there is superluminality (by exploiting related results in the literature) and forbidding a possible UV completion.
-In an upcoming publication \cite{Sandora2016} this idea will be developed further and generalized to a much larger set of theories, including couplings to fermions and scalars, using a more systematic analysis.
+In a companion paper \cite{Sandora2016} this idea is developed further and generalized to a much larger set of theories, including couplings to fermions and scalars, using a more systematic analysis.

 Secondly, we study conventional ways to modify general relativity by the addition of new light scalars.
 We emphasize that in the Standard Model of particle physics only the Lorentz symmetry is postulated and most couplings compatible with it are observed.
 Similarly, new scalars should generically come with many parameters leading to violation of the observed universality of free-fall.
 However, quantum effects typically remove the problem by making the scalars heavy.
 This leads to an examination of the so-called $F(\mathcal{R})$ models, which do have the property of immediately ensuring the universality of free-fall.
 We show that such theories, unlike general relativity, fail to have the appropriate set of counterterms in the domain of applications of these theories, and so they fail to be consistent quantum effective field theories.